 Yep.
-That's my youngest happily slurping down her fermented cod liver oil.
+That's my youngest happily slurping down cod liver oil.

-I am shocked on a daily basis that my children take FCLO with such ease.
-We've tried the emusified ginger and licorice flavors, with no luck.
-Here're the tricks that are currently working in our house:
+I am shocked on a daily basis that my children take CLO with such ease.
+We've even tried the flavored cod liver oil with no luck.
+Here're the tricks that are currently working in our house.